 Living with a roommate is a great experience.
 It helps you learn more about yourself and about how to communicate and relate effectively to others.
-Knowing how to assert yourself and how to empathize with others are valuable skills in all relationships - family, social, school, and work.
+Knowing how to take responsibility for yourself and how to respect others are valuable skills in all relationships.

 Whether you were friends before moving in or met for the first time when you became roommates, living together successfully takes compromise and cooperation.
-Don't expect that your roommate will be your best friend, but you should work together to build a healthy relationship with each other built on mutual respect.
+You should not expect that your roommate will be your best friend, but you should work together to build a healthy relationship with each other built on mutual respect.
 Building a positive relationship is a process; it does not happen overnight and takes effort.

 Tips for a successful relationship with your roommate

-- Compromise.
+Compromise.
 Practice the art of give and take.
 Look for win-win solutions.

 Resolving Roommate Conflict